Continuous Integration

 30 cmd: pest

-In addition to handling Composer and NPM caches, Chipper CI automatically adds vendor/bin to your PATH, so simply running the pest command will work when running tests.
+In addition to handling Composer and NPM caches, Chipper CI automatically adds vendor/bin to your PATH, so simply running the pest --ci command will work when running tests.

 Naturally, you may customize the scripts above according to your requirements.
 For example, you may need to define a database service if your tests require one.